 What website content do you need?

-There are a few key pages (“Cornerstone” or “Pillar” pages) that you need for your site and anything else can be added later as your business needs it.
+There are a few key pages you will need for your site.
+They are often called “Cornerstone” or “Pillar” pages.
 These key pages will become a permanent part of your website.
-They should fully represent the scope of your business and represent the best web pages you can produce.
-Performance of the pages will be key to the performance of your website, so it will be important to regularly track analytics on theses pages and work to improve your numbers.
+They should fully represent the scope of your business.
+They should also be the best web pages you can produce.
+Performance of the pages will be key to the performance of your website.
+It is important to track analytics on theses pages and work to improve your numbers.
+Here is a list of key pages:

 Home Page

 Your homepage is usually the most visited page on your website.
 Because of this, it is key that your homepage contain you most important information.
 Your core service offerings should take center stage and take most of the real estate.
-For example, don’t add a big photo slider that takes up most of the page and then fill it with stock photos that tell nothing about what you have to offer.
+For example, don’t add a big photo slider that takes up most of the page.
+If only to fill it up with stock photos that tell nothing about what you have to offer.
 The focus of your homepage should be the focus of your business.

 About Us Page

 Website visitors do use the About Us page.
-I think the key thing when trying to write an About Us page is to sound natural.
+The key thing when trying to write an About Us page is to sound natural.
 This is not where you should use your best sales pitch or your marketing buzz words.
-Instead, the About Us page is the opportunity to give website visitors a peak into the attitude and personality of your company.
+The About Us page is where you give visitors a peak into the attitude and personality of your company.
 It does not have to be just text, be creative.
 Photos, videos all can help tell your story.
-Here are some tips for your About Us page:
+Here are some tips for your About Us page.

 Contact Us Page

 For many websites, the Contact Us page is their first conversion page.
 This is the place where you want website visitors to complete a task and convert from a visitor to a lead.
 The path to complete that task needs to be as obvious and easy to find as possible.
 One common mistake is trying to get too much information on the first try.
 Many studies have highlighted the problems of website forms that are too long.
-Once you have someone basic contact info, then you can start a conversation and get the rest of the information you need.
-I myself have been scared off a website that requires a long form filled out before I can get what I want.
+Get the basic contact info, then you can start a conversation and get the rest of the information you need.
+I myself get scared off a website that requires a long form filled out before I can get what I want.

 Products/Services

 At a minimum, work towards have one page per product or service.
 Depending on the length of your sales cycle, you may need more.
 If customers can complete the sale on your site, one page may be plenty.
-For businesses where a prospect requires several weeks in order to finalize a sale, your website will need content that addresses the prospect at all points in the sales cycle.
+Does a prospect requires several weeks to finalize a sale iwith your business?
+Your website will need content that addresses the prospect at all points in the sales cycle.
 No way one page will be enough.
+Get a good landing page built first.
+Then work on adding more content on a regular schedule.

 Creating Evergreen Content